Make it Your Room

-Note: No University furnishings may be removed from rooms or apartments.
+Note: Students may not remove University furnishings from rooms or apartments.
 Storage of University furniture outside of an assigned residence area is not allowed.

-These closets have 5 shelves.
-They are spaced roughly 8.5 inches apart, and they are 18" deep and 12.5" wide.
-Starting about chest level, the shelves stop and there is an open area 41 inches tall.
-This space is the same depth and width as the shelves, just much taller.
-There is also a small rod across the top of this open space for possibly more hanger space, but probably not much.
+Thomas Hall closets have five shelves spaced roughly 8.5 inches apart; they are 18" deep and 12.5" wide.
+Around chest level, the shelves stop, and there is an open area 41" tall.
+This space is the same depth and width as the shelves, only taller.
+Across the top of this open space is a rod for hanging clothes or other items.

-There are 6 shelves in the Mary Hall closets.
-They are spaced roughly 8" apart, and they are 18" deep and 12" widet.
-There is a bottom space from the floor to the 1st shelve that is about 18" high.
+Mary Hall closets have six shelves spaced roughly 8" apart; they are 18" deep and 12" wide.
+There is a bottom space from the floor to the 1st shelf about 18" high.
 The space from the top shelf to the ceiling is about 15".

 - Water beds are not allowed in residence halls at Saint John's

 Students can rent a bed loft for their residence hall room from Bedloft.com.
-This products is a convenient, affordable way to maximize space and comfort.
-Order TODAY to guarantee free delivery AND assembly before move-in day!
+This product is a convenient, affordable way to maximize space and comfort.
+Order early to guarantee free delivery and assembly before move-in day.

 - Bernard Hall